PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 16:50:34
+Last updated: 2024-04-02 16:51:07
-Random Quote: A thing well said will be wit in all languages. - John Dryden
+Random Quote: Chaos and Order are not enemies, only opposites. - Richard Garriott